Home/Blog Center/Baby

 During the newborn stage, sterilizing should be done often.
 For the first few weeks, many parents sterilize bottles once a day, even if they are washed after every feed.
 Sterilizing helps protect babies when their immune system is still very weak.

 Sterilize more often in certain situations.
 Do it after your baby has been sick.
-Do it if bottles were left dirty for hours or overnight.
+Do it if bottles are left dirty for hours or overnight.
 Do it if milk dried inside the bottle and was not cleaned right away.

 As babies grow older, sterilizing can be done less often.
 After around 3–6 months, many families sterilize once or twice a week instead of every day, as long as bottles are washed well with hot water and soap.
 When babies start crawling and putting everything in their mouths, perfect sterility matters less, and good washing becomes the main focus.